What are the best computers for seniors? Let’s face it: Technology has been evolving nearly faster than we can keep up.

 Solution?
 Acer E15 Aspire ships with a fast 256GB SSD (SSDs outgun traditional HDDs in speed by far)..

-We all know that elders tend to forget to charge their devices and so the manufacturer has done well to create a battery he/she can use for 15 hours without needing a recharge.
+We all know that elders tend to forget to charge their laptops and so the manufacturer has done well to create a battery he/she can use for 15 hours without needing a recharge.

-In a word, this is one of the very best simple computers for seniors.
+In a word, this is one of the very best laptops for seniors.

 - Windows 10 Home (you can install older operating systems)